xerenahmed/DatabaseExecutor/README.md

 # DatabaseExecutor
 DatabaseExecutor is a virion library for executing SQL queries asynchronously with **Laravel** **models** and **builders**.
 It's working for 3 months on a production server.
-It's not tested on SQLite, only on MySQL.
+Tested with MySQL and Sqlite.

 ```php
 // For example